General Game Rules

 Registration Requirements

-Every participant will be required to check in at the registration table.
+Every participant will be required to certify at the registration table.
 Please arrive an hour before game time to allow time for the registration process.

 ALL teams must have all players registered in Zorts in order to expedite the certification process.
-YOU MAY HAVE TO WAIT behind teams that completed this process properly.
+YOU MAY HAVE TO WAIT behind teams that completed this process properly if you do not have the entire team prepared for a proper certification.

 Battle 7v7 events strive to ensure fair and equitable play.
 As such, we will check to ensure all players meet the age requirements by division.
 All players will be banded during registration.
 DO NOT REMOVE THE BAND OR RECERTIFICATION WILL BE REQUIRED.